365id-AB/idverification-android/README.md

 ### Installation
 1. Open the `app` project in Android Studio.
 2. Open `MainActivity.kt`.
   a.
-Find the variable  `license` and set it to your license key.
+Find the variable `clientSecret` and set it to your client secret key.
   b.
-Find the variable `locationId` and set it to your location id.
+Find the variable `clientId` and set it to your client id.

 > **⚠️ SECURITY NOTICE:**  The Sample App uses the sdk credentials to directly fetch the access token from the 365id Backend.
 This is inherently insecure. `This is only done in the purpose of demonstration.` We strongly recommend for a production environment to perform this step with a server-to-server call.